gayatrigunjkar/DataValidation/README.md

 # Data Validation

-Abstract:
-Data Prober is an intuitive and user-friendly tool that allows users, regardless of their technical expertise, to effectively analyze, validate, and manage database content.
-The tool will make it easy for users to add , delete and update the data as well as find and fix missing or incorrect data.

 Introduction:
 Prober is a specialized web application designed to enhance data analysis and management processes.
 This platform caters to developers, analysts, and administrators, providing a streamlined interface for data exploration,